OSU-BMBL/ssread/static/docs/usage.md

 5. This function bar contains several quick buttons for graphic operations.

-6. A sliding bar is used to control the opacity of the underlying raw image.
-It ranges from 1 (translucent) to 10 (completely opaque).
+6. A sliding bar is used to control the opacity of the underlying raw image and the plotted points.
+It ranges from 1 (translucent) to 10 (completely opaque) for both functions.

 7. Hover the cursor on cell points to display cell type, cell name, and UMAP coordinates.